 What areas can be treated with laser hair removal?

-Since the Vectus™ laser is designed specifically for hair removal, it can safely treat just about any part of the body.
+Since the Vectus™ and GentleYAG laser is designed specifically for hair removal, it can safely treat just about any part of the body.
 We typically perform hair removal on these areas of the body:

 - Bikini area

 - Face, especially the upper lip and chin

 The lasers has a chilled cooling tip that provides a higher level of comfort during our hair removal procedures.
 Still, when the laser energy hits your skin, some people say it feels somewhat like a small rubber band being plucked lightly against your skin.
 The Skintel™ Melanin Reader also helps the laser differentiate hair and skin color for added patient comfort.